 Direct Plus Loan

 The Direct PLUS loan is a low-interest loan available to parents of dependent undergraduate students to help pay the cost of attending post-secondary schools.
 The U.S. Department of Education lends the funds to the parent borrower.
 A credit evaluation is completed, so those with adverse credit history may not qualify for the Direct PLUS Loan.
 In these cases, students may then qualify for additional Unsubsidized Directloan funding.
 Click here to apply.
-Parents must sign in using their PIN number.
+Parents must sign in using their FSA ID.

 Private educational loans are credit-based consumer loans that can be used to pay any post-secondary education-related expenses, including tuition, fees, room and board, books, and transportation.
 Private loans are more expensive than the federal student loans and should only be used as a last option after all other options have been exhausted.
 It is strongly recommended that students complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal and state aid (grants and loans) before you turn to a private loan.
 The terms and conditions of Direct loans may be more favorable than the terms and conditions of private education loans.